LipeLacross/LeetCode-Challenges/README_EN.md

 ## 🌪️ Project Features
 - Solutions organized by difficulty (**Easy, Medium, Hard**)
 - Well-commented and documented code
-- Use of different programming languages (e.g., Python, TypeScript)
+- Use of different programming languages

 ### Visual Example of the Project
 - Structured in folders by problem category